Spiros Zodhiates

-Life
+Early life and education

 Zodhiates was born of Greek parents on the island of Cyprus.
 After completing his Greek education, he attended the American University in Cairo, Egypt, received his Th.B. degree from the National Bible Institute (later Shelton College, which closed its doors in 1990) in New York City, and his M.A. from New York University.
-In 1978 he earned his Doctor of Theology degree from Luther Rice Seminary of Jacksonville, Florida.
+In 1978 he earned his Doctor of Theology degree from Luther Rice Seminary of Lithonia, GA.
 He was also the recipient of several honorary doctorates.

+Ministry and media

 He came to the United States in 1946 at the invitation of the American Committee for the Evangelization of the Greeks (now AMG International), of which he became president in 1966.
 Under Zodhiates' leadership, AMG grew from a small ministry focusing on the land of Greece to a worldwide evangelistic and relief ministry.
 AMG, founded in 1943 in New York City and presently located in Chattanooga, Tennessee, provides a wide range of social services, including care for orphans and leprosy patients, and has an expanding evangelistic thrust of “Advertising the Message of the Gospel” through paid newspaper and magazine gospel messages in many lands and languages.

 In 1951, Zodhiates’ passion for radio was born when he realized the power of media to get the message of Christianity to the masses.
 Using his Greek background and knowledge of the Greek language as a springboard, Zodhiates took to the airwaves, teaching the New Testament in light of the original Greek meaning of the words used.
 Zodhiates’ program, New Testament Light, began on one station in rural Pennsylvania, and in its heyday was heard across the United States and Canada.
 As his career progressed, Zodhiates became a recognized authority on the Greek New Testament.
 His Bible teaching carried from radio into other media as well.
 In 1975, he launched Pulpit Helps Magazine, a monthly publication designed to provide pastors with insights from the original languages of the Bible, tips on sermon construction, illustrative stories to enhance Bible teaching, and news from Christian missions around the world.
 Pulpit Helps still serves thousands of readers in the United States and other English-speaking countries.
 New Testament Light was developed into a television show during the 1980s and was broadcast on numerous stations through the mid-1990s.